 Stay tuned for more information about our demonstration of the proposed 16th/17th Street Neighborhood Bikeway, which is bisected by Porter Park.

 What else You’ll See

-Temporary rain gardens will show how green street features, such as bioswales, could be used to slow traffic and beautify the street for people walking and biking.
+Existing rain gardens on Beca show how green street features, such as bioswales, can be used to slow traffic and beautify the street for people walking and biking.